-Respond to the signs that your baby is getting hungry (these are sometimes called 'feeding cues' - see page 22 which shows what to look for).
+Respond to the signs that your baby is getting hungry (these are sometimes called 'feeding cues' - see page 19, which shows what to look for).
 After a while, you might see a pattern.
-At this stage, though, it's still important to feed your baby when he is hungry rather than trying to develop a regular routine.
+At this stage, though, it's still important to feed your baby when they are hungry rather than trying to develop a regular routine.